Co-parenting is the shared parenting of children by their parents or parental figures who are non-married or living apart.

 Co-parenting is common.
-A 2014 review estimates 60 percent of children in the United States live with their married biological parents.
+A estimates 60 percent of children in the United States live with their married biological parents.
 The other 40 percent live in a variety of situations, many of which involve co-parenting.

 Read on to learn more about co-parenting, including tips, things to avoid, and more.

 Successful co-parenting benefits children in a number of ways.

 Research published in the Interdisciplinary Journal of Applied Family Science found that children who are raised by cooperative co-parents have fewer behavior problems.
 They’re also closer to their fathers than kids who are raised by hostile co-parents or a single parent.

 Here’s how to increase your chances of co-parenting success:

 You won’t be able to successfully co-parent if you have nothing but contempt for your ex.
 You can still vent your frustrations with friends, family, or a therapist, but never vent about the other parent to your children.

 Whatever may have happened in your relationship in the past, remember, it’s in the past.
 Your present focus should be on what’s best for your child or children.

 Good co-parenting depends on good communication.
 Here are some guidelines: